anthonydresser/fluent-bit-emf-aggregator/README.md

 In order to test this and get confirmation of behavior as well as "compression" stats, a test-bed docker image is available under `test-bed` which provides a basic go program that just emits random emf formatted logs.

 At the top level is a `compose.yml` file, which will launch the test-bed and the example fluentbit configuration, with the aggregator plugin.
 It emits logs detailing how much of the input is being compressed by the plugin, ex.

+`mock-cloudwatch-server` contains a mock cloudwatch logs server implementation in order to test the integration with cloudwatch without actually having to hit cloudwatch apis.
+This is launched by default in the docker compose file.
+In order to switch between it and logging to disk, update the [test fluent-bit-config](https://github.com/anthonydresser/fluent-bit-emf-aggregator/blob/main/fluent-bit-test/fluent-bit.conf#L13).

 ``` bash
 fluent-bit-1     | [info] [emf-aggregator] Compressed 1041505 bytes into 64610 bytes or 93%; and 1754 Records into 36 or 97%